JunglePlugins/User-Menus/readme.txt

 == Changelog ==

+= v1.1.1 =
+* Updated nav menu walker to be more compatible with other plugins.

 = v1.1.0 =
 * Feature: Added ability to insert user avatar in menu items with size option to match your needs.
 * Improvement: Added accessibility enhancements to menu editor.
 Includes keyboard support, proper focus, tabbing & titles.